Service with the Seven Devils, Hells Canyon Wilderness, Idaho

 The trip starts on Thursday, July 24.
 We will meet in the late afternoon and car camp that night at a campground located 17 miles from Riggins, Idaho.
 Dinner will be provided that first evening.
 That night we will have time to get to know one another, hear tales of regional lore, and make those last-minute checks of our equipment.

 Day two starts the next morning when we will have breakfast, pack a lunch to carry along, and begin the strenuous six-mile backpack from our trailhead campground into our base camp.
 We will hike together as a group, taking rest stops and a break for lunch.
 There are many steep uphill climbs as we ascend to our base camp, so we will need to be in good cardio shape!
 The Forest Service will provide a horse-pack train to carry our group food and kitchen equipment.
 However, each of us will be responsible for carrying our own personal clothing and camping gear by backpack.
 Our backcountry campsite for the nine days will have no amenities, except those that we pack in ourselves.

 Day three is our first work day.
-We will likely work five days and have three days off for activities of our choice -- hiking, swimming, fishing, or just relaxing at camp.
-Some may want to take photos, bird watch, or identify wildflowers.
-Our workdays will generally be around six hours, with longer days when we have to hike one to two miles to our worksite.
+We will likely work five days and have two days off for activities of our choice -- hiking, swimming, fishing, or just relaxing at camp.
+Our workdays will generally be around six hours, with longer days possible as we progress further along the trail.